Geometric determination of heteroclinic and unstable periodic orbit classical actions: Satellite periodic orbit actions

-Consider periodic orbits, which each associated with a homoclinic orbit segment supported by an invariant Moser curve; see Fig.~\ref{fig:Ozorio} where a period-$4$ orbit $\lbrace y_{0}\rbrace$ is schematically illustrated.
+Let us consider a periodic orbit associated with a homoclinic orbit segment and supported by an invariant Moser curve; see Fig.~\ref{fig:Ozorio} for a schematically illustrated example.
 The Moser curve extends along $U(x)$ and $S(x)$ out to infinity and converges to them.
 Every homoclinic intersection between the manifolds will produce a self-intersection point on the Moser curve.
 As argued by Birkhoff~\cite{Birkhoff27} and numerically computed by da Silva Ritter et al.~\cite{Silva87}, special choices can be found for each sufficiently large integer $N$ to make $\lbrace y_{0}\rbrace$ a period-$N$ periodic orbit.
 As $N$ increases, the corresponding $y_{0}$ converges to $h_0$, and the homoclinic orbit $\lbrace h_0 \rbrace$ is itself the limiting case of the period-$N$ periodic orbit $\lbrace y_{0}\rbrace$ for $N\to\infty$.
 The set of $y_{0}(N)$ taken from all integer $N$ periodic orbits gives a sequence converging to $h_0$.
 In practice, for any homoclinic orbit, $\lbrace h_0 \rbrace$, a truncation into finite segments $\lbrace h_{-l},\cdots,h_0,\cdots,h_k\rbrace$ ($k,l>0$) is possible, for which a Newton-Raphson search in its neighborhood can be used to construct the satellite orbit of period $(k+l)$ associated with $\lbrace h_{-l},\cdots,h_0,\cdots,h_k\rbrace$.
 This provides a convenient way to construct the satellite orbits without the need to calculate the normal form series or the Moser curves.

 The relative action difference between a given $\lbrace h_{0}\rbrace$ and its satellite $\lbrace y_{0}\rbrace$ is determined by a roughly parallelogram shaped region bounded by the manifolds and the Moser curve.
 To see how this area arises, consider the homoclinic tangle in Fig.~\ref{fig:satellite_X_action}, which is an expanded view of the tangle in Fig.~\ref{fig:Homoclinic_tangle}.
 A Moser invariant curve is drawn which supports a period-$4$ orbit $\lbrace y_{0}\rbrace$, satellite to the homoclinic orbit $\lbrace h_{0}\rbrace$. $y_2$ is the switching point from the future to the past homoclinic segment.
 The orbit segment $\lbrace y_0,y_1,y_2\rbrace$ follows $\lbrace h_0,h_1,h_2\rbrace$, then switches at $y_2$, after which $\lbrace y_2,y_3,y_0 \rbrace$ follows $\lbrace h_{-2},h_{-1},h_0\rbrace$.